ih32/xml2file/README.md

 # xml2file
-python code to write ElementTree to file
+python code to write ElementTree to file(pretty print)

 Call the writeXMLtoFile() with root Element, output file & indentation text(as needed).